mc-vankemenade/nanofaucet/README.md

 ## Disclaimer!

 I am not a professional developer in any way.
-So do your own research!
-(Thats always a great idea anyway.)
+So do your own research! (which is a great idea anyway.)